fletch-hub/digital-resume/README.md

 # Info

-I built this site using Vite, Handlebars, and vanilla JavaScript.
+I built this site using Vite, Tailwind, Handlebars, and vanilla JavaScript.

 ### Todos